staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/develop-an-api.md

     url: "https://blog.postman.com/build-better-apis-using-the-new-and-improved-api-builder/"
 ---

-Use the Postman API Builder to develop your API's definition and build out your API with tests, documentation, and server-side code.
+Use Postman's API-first tools to develop your API definition and build out your API with tests, documentation, and server-side code.
 Create or import common API definition types, including OpenAPI, GraphQL, Protobuf, RAML, and WSDL.
 Postman automatically validates requests and checks for errors as you work on your API.

 ## Contents